ConjurTech/slate/source/includes/api/_introduction.html.md

 Before you proceed with the API documentation, be sure to explore Switcheo Exchange at [https://switcheo.exchange](https://switcheo.exchange).

+If you have technical questions, you can ask them at our [slack channel](https://join.slack.com/t/switcheonetwork/shared_invite/enQtNDAyMTQ3Mzg3NjA1LTc0ODBlMWMxMjRkNTE5ZjkzN2VkNDNhYjQ2MjFlZTUwMzQ3NGMxYzZlODM5ZTAwZTcxMWM2YjA5MTAyN2FkYmI).

 ## API Requests

 The Switcheo API uses [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) architecture.